daviesgeek/restjs/CONTRIBUTING.md

 - Please add a note under "Unreleased" in [CHANGELOG.md](@todo) to note your changes (see the comments in the changelog for more details)
 - Make sure unit tests aren't failing (Read about [how to run tests](@todo)).
   - If you added functionality, please add test coverage to verify the expected behavior of new features.
+- Don't update the dist folder in your PR.
+Leave that for the release stage

 ### Coding Conventions